Xannari/Space-Shuttle/README.md

 ****** INSTALLATION ******
 *******************************

+-	Delete an existing installation (KSP/Gamedata/CSS/ folder)
--	Delete an existing installation (KSP/Gamedata/CSS folder)
+-	Delete an existing installation (KSP/Gamedata/Space_Shuttle/ folder)
--	Place all included folders in this mod directly to you KSP/Gamedata folder
+-	Place all included folders inside the 'Gamedata' in this mod directly to you KSP/Gamedata folder
 -	Place the Space Shuttle.craft file to your KSP/Ships/VAB folder

 Note:
-some of the included mods may be outdated. for example: firespitter has a new version. if you have these new versions, you dont need to install the included ones.
+some of the included mods may be outdated. for example: firespitter may have a new version. if you have these new versions, you dont need to install the included ones.